marcos-acosta/alarmdb/README.md

 ### Encoding the data byte

-To construct a single byte of data, we use the `Repeat Days`, `Enabled`, and `Snooze` properties of an iOS alarm.
+To construct a single byte of data, we use the `Repeat Days`, `Is Enabled`, and `Allows Snooze` properties of an iOS alarm.
 The latter two are simple booleans i.e. one bit each.

 `Repeat Days` would seem to be equally simple, i.e. each weekday is treated as a bit (on or off), which would give us seven bits of data.
 However, due to a [bug in iOS Shortcuts](https://discussions.apple.com/thread/256008048?sortBy=rank), a Shortcut that tries to do anything with the `Repeat Days` of an alarm which has _exactly one_ repeat day will cause the Shortcut to fail.
 For this reason, we are forced to sacrifice one bit (I chose the Lord's day, Sunday) to guard against this possibility.
 Essentially, if the remaining six bits (days) is going to have a popcount of `1`, then the seventh bit (Sunday) flips on.